Center-for-Digital-Narrative/elmcip/doc/test_verify.md

-# Test and verify and issue
+# Test and verify an issue
 Before continuing [reset](reset.md) your local installation.

 ## Test a issue